 Nok & Nai mean outer and inner islands they are named after a small fury animal (Rok) that can be found on these islands.
 Giant Monitor lizards, often over 1 metre in length have also made there home here along with thousands of hermit crabs.

-Some of the most wonderful beaches can be found here with dazzling powder white sand and calm turquoise waters that offer some world-class snorkelling.
+Some of the most wonderful beaches can be found here with dazzling powder white sand and calm turquoise waters that offer some wonderful snorkeling opportunities.

 As Ko Rok is fully owned and protected by the National Marine Parks of Thailand there are no privately run businesses here.
-However, The National Park does offer some simple chalet style accommodation and a campground so it is the perfect place to really get away from the crowds.
+However, The National Park does operate a campground so it is the perfect place to really get away from the crowds.

 Take a look at our Day Trip Adventures or Overnight Camping Adventures for prices and suggested trips, or why not create your own Tailor-Made Adventure and combine several activities to create your very own private itinerary.

 Please contact us for further information, help with planning your adventure or any other questions you may have – we are very happy to help!